efvincent/aoc2021/README.dev.md

 [✓] 56752
 ```

-This should only work if you're running `aoc-dev` in the project directory.
+This should only work if you're running `aoc2021` in the project directory.

 **To run on actual inputs**, the executable expects inputs to be found in the
 folder `data/XX.txt` in the directory you are running in.
 That is, the input